satya-supercluster/support-ticket-ai-classifier/README.md

 This is a living document.
 Please submit improvements via:

 - Pull requests to the documentation
-- Slack #ticket-classifier channel
-- Direct message to [Your Name]
+- Direct message to Satyam Gupta

 Thank you for maintaining this system! 🚀